nesi/perf-training/_lessons/python-scatter/04b-openmp.md

 ### Cons

-* limited to the resources of single compute node
+* limited to the resources of a single compute node

 ## How to use OpenMP